myungjinlee/GLYCO/README.md

        ```
        bash multi_res_run.sh -frame_start 1 -frame_end 50 -path /home/leem/glyco/multiframes -glycan BMA,AMA -cutoff 20 -freesasa /data/leem/freesasa
        ```
-       - Average number of glycan atoms over multiple frames: You have to run it in where all directories, "frames" are located. ($WORKING_DIR/$CUTOFF/res/)<br />
+       - Average number of glycan atoms over multiple frames: Once you finish calculating number of glycan atoms per each frame, you can average "res_count.txt" over the frames in this step.
+You have to run it in where all directories, "frames" are located. ($WORKING_DIR/$CUTOFF/res/)<br />
        ```
        python3 ave_mult.py -frame_start index of first frame -frame_end index of last frame
        ```